 Played perfectly straight in the episode eleven with Shino, whom Jin immediately falls in love with.

 Eagleland: The baseball episode.
-The Americans are portrayed as blatantly cheating, violent, murderous thugs who consider the Japanese team to be ignorant savages.
+The Americans, which include the people who invented the sport, are portrayed as blatantly cheating, violent, murderous thugs who consider the Japanese team to be ignorant savages.
 When the game dissolves into a beaning match which ends with Mugen as the last man standing, he then yells "Go back to your own damn country!"
 The narrator then helpfully adds that the Americans went home in shame, with a profound fear of the Japanese people.

 Should probably mention that they earned their happy ending by the fact that Fuu was kidnapped and actually BEATEN UP a bit (only time in the show she's injured), Jin nearly dies by severe stab/slash wounds stalling Kariya, and Mugen nearly dies after fighting the three brothers and getting repeatedly stabbed, then shot, then BLOWN UP.
 They kinda deserved it at that point.